mortenskoett/itu-devops-group-noname/report/chapters/201_design_and_architecture.md

 ## 2.01 Design and Architecture

-The following is an overview of alle the different applications, and where they are running.
+The following is an overview of the devices in our system, and the different applications or artifacts they are responsible for.

 ![Overview of deployed components](../images/ch2-component-deployment-overview.png)
 ---